-Explore the natural world of Illinois in the summer session of Field Ecology at The Morton Arboretum.
-Dates vary starting June 18.
+Explore the natural world of Northern Illinois in the fall session of Field Ecology at The Morton Arboretum.
+Dates and time vary starting September 30.
 Two sections.

 Julie Sutter-Blair received her Bachelor of Science degree from the University of Wisconsin-Madison.
 Her award winning artwork can be found in numerous art exhibits throughout the Midwest.
 She has been invited to jury top-ranked Art Festivals, has been artist in residence in schools and has taught previous workshops at The Morton Arboretum..
 Friday, October 10-Sunday October 12, 9:00 a.m-4:00 p.m.

 Learn to do great home holiday light displays at The Morton Arboretum!
 Saturday, October 11, 1:00-4:00 p.m.

 Work with molten glass to create your own glass pumpkin paperweight at The Morton Arboretum.
 Monday-Friday, October 13-17, 8:00 a.m.-12:00 p.m.

 Take artistic advantage of the challenges and opportunities the brilliant colors of the autumn canopy present, and learn to capture different fall tree structures and features accurately in your photographs at The Morton Arboretum.
 2 Tuesdays, October 14-21, 6:30-9:30 p.m., and Saturday, October 18, 8:00-11:00 a.m.